Updated in July 2018.

 Why I’m compiling this list

-However, I couldn’t really find information about WHERE EXACTLY to get good citations specifically for Singapore.
+However, I couldn’t really find information about WHERE EXACTLY to get good local citations specifically for Singapore.

 Thus, I took it upon myself to try to find as many types of websites as possible for citation building.